28 years ago - Victor Stone is born.

 now - 28-year-old Vic joins Dick Greyson's Watchtower.
 He builds himself new sleeker cybernetics that incorporate the Watchtower's advanced alien technology

 Cyborg wasn't the first black superhero in mainstream comics, or the first black DC character, even the first black Teen Titan.
-However, he managed to be the first one to transcend the role of 'black superhero' and be a complex heroic character in his own right.
+He did, however, manage to be the first black superhero to transcend the that label and become a complex standalone character in his own right.
 (There's probably an entire book waiting to be written about the fact that the first truly successful black comic character was basically a stylized Frankenstein's Monster whose natural athletic prowess and virility was stripped from him... but I'm not the guy to write that book.)
-He was a mainstay member of one of the greatest super teams in comics, and even wound up joining the Justice League in the Challenge of the Superfriends.
+He was a mainstay member of one of the greatest super teams in comics and even wound up joining the Justice League in the Challenge of the Superfriends.
 In modern post 52 continuity, he's actually a FOUNDING member of the Justice League.
 It's impossible for him to have a higher profile.
-However, the best thing about this character is his backstory, experience and relationships, and it's really important that we work to maintain those.
+The best thing about this character, however, is his history, experience and relationships, and it's really important that we work to maintain those.

 Cyborg's Comic History

-Cyborg was an original character when Marv Wolfman & George Perez re-imagined the Teen Titans in 1980, a book full of young, innovative, exciting new characters, DC's most popular book for most of the decade, holding it's own against the X-Men juggernaut.
-He was an accident victim that had been rebuilt by his scientist father that was fighting to accept his loss of humanity.
-This is the character that was featured in the 80's era Challenge of the Superfriends.
+Cyborg was an original character when Marv Wolfman & George Perez re-imagined the Teen Titans in 1980, creating a book full of young, innovative, exciting new characters.
+It was DC's most popular book for most of the decade, holding its own against the X-Men juggernaut.
+Vic was an accident victim that had been rebuilt by his scientist father, fighting to accept his loss of humanity.
+He would go on to be featured in the 80's era Challenge of the Superfriends.

-Like many of the characters from that era, he faded into the background for several years, having the nature of his mechanical body change a few times before he returned as the leader of the Geoff Johns Teen Titans with a modernized version of his classic look, which also included elements of his appearance in the insanely popular animated Teen Titans series.
+Like many of the characters from that era he faded into the background for several years, his mechanical body undergoing several changes before he returned as the leader of the Geoff Johns Teen Titans with a modern version of his classic look which also included elements of his appearance in the insanely popular animated Teen Titans series.

-When the New 52 happened in 2011, Cyborg actually became a founding member of the Justice League.
-His origins were altered slightly, incorporating the alien super-computer mother-box in his cybornetics.
-He was now able to hack anything and everything, teleport the team, his technology so advanced it functioned more like magic... powers he took with him as he starred in his own series.
+When the New 52 happened in 2011 and the mainstream continuity was rewritten Cyborg was depicted as a founding member of the Justice League.
+His origins were altered slightly, incorporating the alien supercomputer mother-box in his cybornetics.
+He was now able to hack anything and everything and open boom tubes.
+His technology was so advanced it functioned more like magic.
+He continued to refine these new powers when he was given his own series.in 2015.

 Our Cyborg Story

-Vic is actually surprisingly easy to get right. we stayed away from his revamped post-new 52 origins, deciding to avoid incorporating any alien technology into his design (at first).
-Instead, we wanted to focus his early life on the classic and easily recognizable version of his story as he struggles to regain a sense of self in the face of having lost so much of his humanity.
-Even more importantly, it's HOW he finds that sense of self; it's because of the circle of friends that he surrounds himself with.
-Being a Titan is just more important than being in the Justice League.
+Vic is actually surprisingly easy to get right.
+We stayed away from his revamped post-new 52 origins, deciding to avoid incorporating any alien technology into his design (at first).
+Instead, we wanted to use his classic origin, focusing on his struggle to recover a sense of self in the face of the loss of so much of his humanity.
+Even more important is HOW he finds that sense of self; the circle of friends that he surrounds himself with.
+Being a Titan means more than being in the Justice League.
 Titans are family.

-One thing that was very important to us was to see to it that Vic was able to take ownership of his own cybernetics.
-He needs to be an expert in biotechnology, and so me made sure to make his post-Titan years feature him perusing an advanced degree and updating his own armor.
-He has the same role in our story that he had in Geoff John's Titans, as a mentor and leader to a new generation of heroes.
+One very important new idea was for Vic to be able to take greater ownership of his own cybernetics.
+He needs to be an expert in biotechnology, and so we made sure that his post-Titan years include him earning an advanced degree and updating his own armor.
+He then has the same role in our story that he had in Geoff John's Titans; a mentor and leader to a new generation of heroes.
 Then, of course, he joins the Watchtower.
 We want to reflect his membership in the League, but do it in a way that honors his history with the Titans as well.
 He's not just one of the biggest heroes in DC, but he's firmly a part of the new generation of heroes.

 Plus, they're bound to have a mother-box in their trophy room.

-There are, more or less, five different versions of Vic's cyborg body. (six if you count the weird liquid metal body he had for a bit, which we don't).
-There's his original body, which featured a lot of what looked like arm straps, and which we're not opposed to using as his original look.
-That was eventually updated into a much bulkier, much more robotic body.
-This, as well as the updated version of his original body you saw in Geoff John's Titans... both influenced the look that might be his most popular... the blue-shouldered full-robot body from the animated series.
+There are roughly five different versions of Vic's cyborg body.
+Six if you count the time he had a weird liquid metal body (which we don't).
+First there's his original body, which featured a lot of what looked like arm straps, and which should be considered his original appearance when he first joins the Titans.
+He was eventually updated into a much bulkier, much more robotic body, which would continually adapt over the years.
+Then there's by far the look that most people would recognize; the blue-shouldered full-robot body from the animated series.